miosomos/pykagcee/README.md

 ## Installation

-> You should have the [uv](https://docs.astral.sh/uv/getting-started/installation/) tool installed on your system.

-Once cloned and inside the repository, you should set the environment variables in a `.env`:
+Clone the repository and set the environment variables in a `.env`:

 ```bash
 cp .env.example .env